unrival-protocol/documentation/source/whitepaper.rst

 But, where agents stand to benefit maximally by cooperating, shouldn't they be doing so already?
 This may seem paradoxical, but not always.
 Think of Mutually Assured Destruction: although individual nations may prefer all-around nuclear disarmament, they'd be crazy (by this calculus) to adopt this strategy - doing so would only give other nations a leg up in the struggle for international dominance, and would be very unlikely to bring about the optimal outcome.
 Thus, in a nuclear-armed world, nations are trapped in a *race to the bottom*.

 In short, our problem boils down to: *how can we cooperate when we are stuck in rivalrous equilibria*?
 Unrival is an attempt at a technological answer to this question.
 Our answer starts with a set of shared concepts, the use of which lowers the coordination costs (e.g. the requisite energy, the inherent risk, and so on) associated with cooperation.
 This has the effect of putting maximally beneficial outcomes within agents' reach.
 Hence our claim that *agents using Unrival outcompete those that don't*.
-This can be understood from the point of view of evolutionary biology: although selfish individuals beat non-selfish individuals, non-selfish groups beat selfish groups, according to `multi-level selection theory <https://en.wikipedia.org/wiki/Group_selection#Multilevel_selection_theory>`_.
+Seen from the point of view of evolutionary biology (specifically,  `multi-level selection theory <https://en.wikipedia.org/wiki/Group_selection#Multilevel_selection_theory>`_): *although selfish individuals beat non-selfish individuals, non-selfish groups beat selfish groups*.
 In brief: **Unrival is a technology for creating non-selfish groups**.

 The Stag Hunt
 ~~~~~~~~~~~~~